rizwan-io/SQL-Mastery/03-Retrieving-Data-From-Multiple-Tables/README.md

 ### Outer Join
 Outer keyword is optional.
 Outer Joins are of 2 types
-1. Left Outer Join - see all the columns of left table even if the ON condition is false
+1. Left Outer Join - see all the columns of left table even if they don't satisfy the ON condition
-2. Right Outer Join - see all the columns of right table even if the ON condition is false
+2. Right Outer Join - see all the columns of right table even if they don't satisfy the ON condition
 ```
 SELECT p.product_id, p.name, oi.quantity
 FROM products p